jackeichen/pydiskcmd/README.md

 Usage
 =====
-There executable programs should be added to environment variables after installation.
+Four executable programs should be added to environment variables after installation.

 pydiskcmd
 ---------